-Before turning on power to the EuroPak-15a, ensure that all of the following conditions have been met:
+Before turning on power to the EuroPak-15ab, ensure that all of the following conditions have been met:

-- The antenna or signal generator is properly installed, powered, and connected - The PC is properly connected using a serial cable, and its communications protocol has been configured to match that of the EuroPak-15a
+- The antenna or signal generator is properly installed, powered, and connected - The 10 MHz external oscillator is properly installed, powered and connected - The PC is properly connected using a serial cable, and its communications protocol has been configured to match that of the EuroPak-15ab

-Supply power to the EuroPak-15a only after all of the above checks have been made.
+Supply power to the EuroPak-15ab only after all of the above checks have been made.
 Note that the warm-up process may take several minutes, depending on ambient temperature.